Parcels-code/parcels-benchmarks/README.md

 ## Development instructions

+This project uses a combination of [Pixi](https://pixi.sh/dev/installation/), [ASV](https://asv.readthedocs.io/), and [intake-xarray](https://github.com/intake/intake-xarray) to coordinate the setting up and running of benchmarks.

+- Scripts are used to download the datasets required into the correct location
+- intake-xarray is used to define data catalogues which can be easily accessed from within benchmark scripts
+- ASV is used to run the benchmarks (see the [Writing the benchmarks](#writing-the-benchmarks) section).
+- Pixi is used to orchestrate all the above into a convenient, user friendly workflow

+You can run `pixi task list` to see the list of available tasks in the workspace.

+In brief, you can set up the data and run the benchmarks by doing:

 - [install Pixi](https://pixi.sh/dev/installation/) `curl -fsSL https://pixi.sh/install.sh | bash`
 - `pixi install`
-- `pixi run asv run`
+- `PARCELS_BENCHMARKS_DATA_FOLDER=./data pixi run benchmarks`

-You can run the linting with `pixi run lint`

 > [!IMPORTANT]
-> The default path for the benchmark data is set by [pooch.os_cache](https://www.fatiando.org/pooch/latest/api/generated/pooch.os_cache.html), which typically is a subdirectory of your home directory.
-Currently, you will need at least 50GB of disk space available to store the benchmark data.
+> Currently, you will need at least 50GB of disk space available to store the benchmark data.
-> To change the location of the benchmark data cache, you can set the environment variable `PARCELS_DATADIR` to a preferred location to store the benchmark data.
+> You need to be explicit to determine where the benchmark data will be saved by
+> setting the `PARCELS_BENCHMARKS_DATA_FOLDER` environment variable.
+This
+> environment variable is used in the downloading of the data and definition of
+> the benchmarks.

 To view the benchmark data